+ID RiC-A04

+Name Carrier Extent

+Definition Number of physical units and/or physical dimensions of the carrier of an

+instantiation.

+Domain Instantiation

-ID RiC-A04 Name Carrier Extent Definition Number of physical units and/or physical dimensions of the carrier of an instantiation.
-Domain Instantiation Specifications In order to manage an instantiation of a record resource it is necessary to note the extent of the carrier as well as that of the instantiation itself.
+Specifications In order to manage an instantiation of a record resource it is necessary to note the extent of the carrier as well as that of the instantiation itself.
 Whether it is necessary to note dimensions, the number of relevant units or both depends on the nature of the carrier and particular business needs.

 Extensibility May be extended with any number of specific attributes in order to enable use of controlled values or rule-based values.

-Repeatability Not repeatable Value schema Model-based text; free text Scope For digital resources, it indicates the size of storage capacity (disk, tape, film, etc.).
-Carrier extent should not be confused with instantiation extent or record resource extent .
-For a given record resource , the instantiation extent may vary, based on format, density of information on the carrier, etc. For example, a CD with a storage capacity of 700 MB ( carrier extent ) might hold a record of 1500 words ( record resource extent ) represented in two versions, one a Word document with an instantiation extent of 3 KB and the other a PDF file with an instantiation extent of 5 KB.
-Examples 1 page
+Repeatability Not repeatable

+Value schema Model-based text; free text

+Scope For digital resources, it may be used to indicate the size of storage capacity (disk, tape, film, etc.).

+Carrier extent should not be confused with instantiation extent or record resource extent.
+For a given record resource, the instantiation extent may vary, based on format, density of information on the carrier, etc. For example, a CD with a storage capacity of 700 MB (carrier extent) might hold a record of 1500 words (record resource extent) represented in two versions, one a Word document with an instantiation extent of 3 KB and the other a PDF file with an instantiation extent of 5 KB.

+Examples 1 page [en]

-32.5 x 49 cm [piece of parchment]
+32.5 x 49 cm [piece of parchment] [en]

-17 x 34.5 cm

-3 GB [1 USB key]
+3 GB [1 USB key] [en]

-ID RiC-A05 Name Carrier Type Definition Categorization of physical material in or on which information is represented.
-Domain Instantiation Specifications In order to manage an instantiation of a record resource , it is necessary to note the type of carrier on which the record resource is instantiated as its nature will determine the environmental conditions of storage and the prerequisites and possible ways to access and use the record resource .
+ID RiC-A05 Name Carrier Type Definition Categorization of physical material on which information is represented.
+Domain Instantiation Specifications In order to manage an instantiation of a record resource , it is necessary to note the type of carrier on which the record resource is instantiated as its nature will determine the environmental storage conditions and the prerequisites for and possible ways of accessing and using the record resource .
 Extensibility May be extended with any number of specific attributes.
-Repeatability Repeatable Value schema Controlled value Scope Carrier type should not be confused with representation type of the instantiation or the content type of a record resource as the form of communication can be independent of the representation or the carrier, for example a map ( content type "cartographic image") may be represented as a sketch ( representation type "visual") recorded as a physical document ( carrier type "paper").
-Examples clay tablets papyrus magnetic disk optical disk paper parchment film vinyl disk magnetic tape
+Repeatability Repeatable Value schema Controlled value Scope Carrier type should not be confused with representation type of the instantiation or the content type of a record resource as the form of communication can be independent of the representation or the carrier, for example a map (content type "cartographic image") may be represented as a sketch (representation type "visual") recorded as a physical document (carrier type "paper").
+Examples clay tablets [en] papyrus [en] magnetic disk [en] optical disk [en] paper [en] parchment [en] film [en] vinyl disk [en] magnetic tape [en]